This is Not a Sequel: Chapter 2

 “Big day,” he said.

-Ryder hesitated.
+A hesitation.
 Tiny.
 A fraction of a second where his brain decided what she got to know.
-Then he shrugged.
+Then a shrug.

 “Meeting,” he said.
 “Client thing.”